 Managing swap space Flatcar Container Linux

 Swap is the process of moving pages of memory to a designated part of the hard disk, freeing up space when needed.
 Swap can be used to alleviate problems with low-memory environments.
-An alternative is to use RAM compression with zram.
+A modern alternative to slow swap partitions is to use RAM compression with zram.

-By default Flatcar Container Linux does not include a partition for swap, however one can configure their system to have swap, either by including a dedicated partition for it or creating a swapfile.
+By default Flatcar Container Linux does not include a partition for swap nor a zram configuration, however one can configure their system to have swap, either by including a dedicated partition for it, creating a swapfile, or setting up zram.

 Managing swap with systemd